Ngav0/File-Transfer-Host/README.md

 There is added security so you won't recieve random connections from other people.
 The secret key, and you can manually configure the only IP you'll allow to make connection.
 I can't guarantee it's foolproof tho.
+Because there is also no encryption what so ever, you anyone on the same network can just sniff and read your files.
+This isn't meant to be a really secure program, just a little side project

 You'll need the following python library: